stevesouth/page-slide-and-fade/README.md

 Tiny utility to enable a nice slide, fade and scale page animation a found in flipboard and other apps.
 Only hardward accelerated transitions are used so it should all be nice and smooth even on mobile devices.

+Tested and working well in chrome, firefox and IE11 on deskop, chrome, android browser (from 4.3), firefox mobile and safari on IOS7.
+For browsers that don't support 'transform' it should fall back to no transitions, this is a quick fix if anyone needs would like to use this in production.

 ## Instant Demo

 https://rawgithub.com/stevesouth/page-slide-and-fade/master/index.html